True Crime in the Great Outdoors

 Alonzo was born on May 19, 1980, to Billy Brooks Sr. and Maria Ramirez and was of African American and Mexican descent.
 He was 23 years old and working as a custodian for Countryside Maintenance in Gardner.

-He was driven by his friend, Justin Sprague, to the party in La Cygne, which was around 45 minutes from his home in Topeka, Kansas.
+His friend, Justin Sprague, drove him to the party in La Cygne, which was around 45 minutes from his home in Topeka, Kansas.
 Justin left the party, saying he needed to buy a pack of cigarettes and reportedly got lost (turning right instead of left) and failed to return.
 He says he phoned Alonzo and told him to grab a lift back home with someone called Alex, and he said that he seemed to be enjoying himself.
 Other friends aged 16-18 also accompanied Justin and Alonzo to the party.

 La Cygne (pronounced luh SEEN) is a city along the Marais des Cygnes River in the northeast part of Linn County, located in East Central Kansas, in the Central United States.
 As of the 2010 census, the city population was 1,149.
 The city is named after the Marais des Cygnes River, a French translation of an Osage appellation meaning "marsh of the swans".